jdye64/docker-nifi/README.md

 - Acquisition node talking to Processing-1 and Processing-2 nodes utilizing the site-to-site protocol and Remote Process Groups (RPG)
 - Acquisition node talking to a NiFi Cluster Manager via RPG, which, in turn, manages a cluster of processing nodes
-- NiFi processing nodes can be scaled up and down via standard a `docker-compose scale` command (starts with 1)
+- NiFi processing nodes can be scaled up and down via a standard `docker-compose scale` command (starts with 1 node)

 # Docker Networking is now GA
 Docker graduated the networking to a GA status, with docker-compose updating the file format to support it as well now.
 It is important you upgrade to the below minimum levels or things will not work.